 (f) School entities shall assess the attainment of academic standards developed under subsections (a) and (c) and any other academic standards that they develop [and describe in their strategic plans] under § 4.52(c) for purposes of high school graduation and strategies for assisting students to attain them.
-Plans for assessment developed by school entities must take into account that academic standards in subsections (a) and (c) may be attained by students in 22 PA Code Chapter 4 various ways and shall be assessed in various ways.
+Plans for assessment developed by school entities must take into account that academic standards in subsections (a) and (c) may be attained by students in 22 PA Code Chapter 4 Final-form rulemaking #006-326 October 18, 2013 various ways and shall be assessed in various ways.
 Children with disabilities may attain the academic standards by completion of their individualized education programs under the Individuals with Disabilities Education Act and this part.

-(g) In planning any revision of the academic standards in subsection (a) content areas, the Secretary will consult with educators, business and community leaders and parents. (h) School entities are responsible under subsections (a), (c) and (g)[, and § 4.13(c)(5)] for assessing individual student attainment of academic standards and for assisting those students having difficulty attaining them.
-Upon request by a school entity, the Department will provide the requestor with technical assistance in the development of academic standards and assessments that are sufficient to assure that students are making progress toward the attainment of standards required for high school graduation under subsection (f) [and those identified in the strategic plan under $\S 4.13(c)(3)$ ].
+(g) In planning any revision of the academic standards in subsection (a) content areas, the Secretary will consult with educators, business and community leaders and parents. (h) School entities are responsible under subsections (a), (c) and (g) (F), and § 4.13(c)(5)] for assessing individual student attainment of academic standards and for assisting those students having difficulty attaining them.
+Upon request by a school entity, the Department will provide the requestor with technical assistance in the development of academic standards and assessments that are sufficient to assure that students are making progress toward the attainment of standards required for high school graduation under subsection (f) [and those identified in the strategic plan under § 4.13(c)(3)].

-(i) Every 3 years, the Board will review the State academic standards and State assessments under this section to determine if they are appropriate, clear, specific and challenging, and will make revisions as necessary by revising this chapter. § 4.13.
-Strategic plans.
+(i) Every 3 years, the Board will review the State academic standards and State assessments under this section to determine if they are appropriate, clear, specific and challenging, and will make revisions as necessary by revising this chapter.
+(J) THE DEPARTMENT SHALL NOT EXPAND THE COLLECTION OF STUDENT DATA, AND, IN ACCORDANCE WITH THE FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT (20 U.S.C. § 1232G (RELATING TO FAMILY EDUCATIONAL AND PRIVACY RIGHTS)), SHALL NOT COLLECT PERSONAL FAMILY DATA DUE TO THE IMPLEMENTATION OF PENNSYLVANIA CORE STANDARDS CONTAINED IN APPENDIX A-2.